awsdocs/amazon-vpc-user-guide/doc_source/get-started-ipv6.md

 ## Step 3: Launch an instance<a name="get-started-ipv6-instance"></a>

 When you launch an EC2 instance into a VPC, you must specify the subnet in which to launch the instance\.
 In this case, you'll launch an instance into the public subnet of the VPC you created\.
 Use the Amazon EC2 launch wizard in the Amazon EC2 console to launch your instance\.
+Not all of the Amazon EC2 launch wizard options are detailed here\.
+For more information, see [Launching an instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/launching-instance.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 To ensure that your instance is accessible from the internet, assign an IPv6 address from the subnet range to the instance during launch\.
 This ensures that your instance can communicate with the internet over IPv6\.

 **To launch an EC2 instance into a VPC**

 Before you launch the EC2 instance into the VPC, configure the subnet of the VPC to automatically assign IPv6 IP addresses\.
-For more information, see [Modify the IPv6 addressing attribute for your subnet](vpc-ip-addressing.md#subnet-ipv6)\.
+For more information, see [Modify the IPv6 addressing attribute for your subnet](working-with-subnets.md#subnet-ipv6)\.

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.